Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Numerical simulations

-{Finally, we aim to study the case when the treatment is introduced in the center of the domain and diffuses in the environment.
+Finally, we aim to study the case when the treatment is introduced in the center of the domain and diffuses in the environment.
 Here we assume that the treatment is not consumed or escapes the domain, therefore $\delta_0=0$ in (\ref{eq: nondimensional second phase}).
-In Figure \ref{fig: center TMZ 1D}, we show the density profiles of the solution before introducing the treatment (blue curves), and when the treatment is present (red curves), at times $T_2=0$ (left), $T_2=5$ (center) and $T_2=30$ (right).
+In Figure \ref{fig: center TMZ 1D}, we show the density profiles of the solution before introducing the treatment (blue curves), and when the treatment is present (red curves), at times $T_2=0$ (left), $T_2=0.6$ days (center) and $T_2=3.75$ days (right).
 The distribution of the treatment follows a Gaussian of the form $M(\mathbf{x},0)=Ce^{\frac{(\mathbf{x}-\mathbf{x}_0)^2}{2\sigma^2}}$, where $C=40$ is the amplitude, $\mathbf{x}_0$ is the center of the Gaussian and $\sigma=0.5$ describes the spread.
-As one can observe, the large concentration of the treatment in the middle immediately sharpens the interface between already-formed aggregates, and favors the separation of the cell clusters.
-As the treatment diffuses (middle figure), the clusters interfaces which sense a high concentration of the treatment sharpen, creating denser and well-separated cell clusters.}
+As one can observe, the large concentration of the treatment in the middle immediately sharpens the interface between already-formed aggregates, and favors the separation of the cell clusters. {As the treatment diffuses in the domain (see the middle figure of Fig. \ref{fig: center TMZ 1D}), the cell cluster interfaces sharpen, creating denser and well-separated cell clusters.}